See Camera and EXIF Data Across Open Photoshop Files

 When Metadata Is Missing or Different

 Flattened copies, some exports, and certain smart-object workflows may drop or replace EXIF.
-A blank field in the panel does not always mean the plugin failed to read the file.
+A blank field in the panel does not always mean the file failed to load.
 It can mean the document no longer stores that property.
-Treat the panel as a quick audit: if two files should match and one shows camera data while the other does not, investigate before you batch retouch or deliver.
+Use the list as a quick audit: if two files should match and one shows camera data while the other does not, investigate before you batch retouch or deliver.

 Conclusion

 Seeing EXIF and camera data across open Photoshop files helps you validate a set before you commit hours of work.
-DocManager Pro brings those fields next to every open document so you compare capture and document specs at a glance.
-Retouchers who live in large PSD sets can also browse DocManager for Retouchers for workflow ideas beyond metadata checks.
+For those fields next to every open document in one panel, try DocManager Pro.
+Retouchers in large PSD sets can also browse DocManager for Retouchers.